Articles / Revenue

 Bill Eisenhauer

-Every analysis I’ve reviewed on sales conversion points to the same finding: the objections you hear are less dangerous than the ones you don’t.
+Every analysis I’ve reviewed on consult conversion points to the same finding: the objections you hear are less dangerous than the ones you don’t.
 A voiced objection can be addressed.
-A silent one just kills the deal.
+A silent one just kills the booking.

 “Is this the right time?”
-The prospect is interested but feels the timing is off — they’re too busy, their budget is committed, they want to wait until Q1.
+The patient is interested but feels the timing is off — a vacation is coming, they want to lose weight first, they’re between jobs.
 Timing objections are rarely about the calendar.
-They’re about not feeling urgent enough to act now.
+They’re about not feeling urgent enough to act now when the cost is fully out-of-pocket.

 How do you address objections nobody voices?